hogyulee/cs374/HCI_Wizards_DP5.md

 ![image4](https://github.com/hogyulee/cs374/assets/66636839/189310a7-1b23-455c-a132-af740aebfd58)

 1. Move to processing request
-- a.
-Click processing request on main page
-- b.
-Or Click the [more] button on Requests section and click processing request.
 2. Add an additional family member for approval
-- a.
-Click the [change] button and choose any person you want
-- b.
-Click the [request] button
 3. Verify the update request status
 4. Go back to the home page.
 5. Go to notification page